Trustworthy Data Practices

 Step 3: Virtual Resource Workshop Sessions

-COMING SOON!
-You can join a series of virtual resource workshop sessions designed to co-create practical tools that will help with our community implement trustworthy data practices.
+CLICK HERE to register for your choice of a series of virtual resource workshop sessions.
+Each workshop is designed to co-create practical tools that will help the citizen science community implement trustworthy data practices.
 Resource workshops will be thematic and based on topics covered in previous focus group sessions.
-In these workshops, we will develop practical resources to be used by the community.
-Resources might include a “Top 10 Tips” sheet for key issues on data openness or it might include a “Volunteer Bill of Rights.”
-All focus groups are scheduled as 1.5 hour sessions with no more than 15 participants in each session.
-They will take place online via Zoom.
-Each workshop is offered twice.
-Dates Coming Soon!
+All focus groups are scheduled as 1.5 hour online sessions with no more than 20 participants in each session.
+Grab your spot now!

 Step 4: Online Post-Survey